Data Protection Policy

 The Company shall ensure that the following measures are taken with respect to the collection, holding, and processing of personal data:

-The Company will not transfer (‘transfer’ includes making available remotely) personal data to countries outside of the EEA.
+The Company may transfer personal data to countries outside of the UK only where:

 Data Breach Notification